NUbots/NUbots/README.md

 6. Make robots do awesome stuff!

+	Also, read the steps in the [NUClearPort Startup Guide][nuclearport-startup-guide] about additional Vagrant config.

 	**Important:** Make sure to set your git identity correctly before committing to the project.

 		$ git config --global user.name "Your Name"